ardexa/tunnel-vpn/README.md

 ### Installation

-Launch the install script.
+Launch the install script using REMOTE SHELL.
 The whole process should take no more than a few minutes, depending on your connection speed
 ```
 /tmp/setup-ardexa-vpn
 ```